-Unlike previous versions of GULP, the code is now written in Fortran90 and therefore pretty much all memory is dynamically allocated.
+From version 3.4 of GULP the code was written in Fortran90 and therefore pretty much all memory is dynamically allocated.
 Hence there should rarely be any need to alter the code to increase a parameter.
 The only main parameter in the code is the number of elements, which is set to 107 by default.
 In the event that you wish to study elements further down the periodic table than this, you need to edit this value, add the appropriate element data and recompile.